petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragment-visibility.md

 {bdg-secondary}`Liferay DXP/Portal 7.4+`

 [Fragments](../using-fragments.md) can be used to assemble [content pages](../../using-content-pages.md) with a variety of layouts and information.
-Starting with Liferay DXP 7.4, you can configure the Fragments' visibility based on a user's screen size.
+Starting with Liferay DXP 7.4, you can configure a fragment's visibility based on a user's screen size.
 For instance, a fragment can be hidden for a page rendered from a computer while visible from the same page on a smartphone.

 You configure the fragment visibility for each screen size from the [content page editor](../../using-content-pages/content-page-editor-ui-reference.md), using the viewport controls on the top of the page editor.